-(5) Class I variances.
-The owner or operator of a proposed source or modification may demonstrate to the Federal Land Manager that the emissions from such source or modification would have no adverse impact on the air quality related values of any such lands (including visibility), notwithstanding that the change in air quality resulting from emissions from such source or modification would cause or contribute to concentrations which would exceed the maximum allowable increases for a Class I area.
-If the Federal Land Manager concurs with such demonstration and he so certifies, the State may authorize the Administrator, provided that the applicable requirements of this section are otherwise met, to issue the permit with such emission limitations as may be necessary to assure that emissions of sulfur dioxide, PM{2.5}, PM{10} , and nitrogen oxides would not exceed the following maximum allowable increases over minor source baseline concentration for such pollutants:
+(4) Class I variances.
+The plan may provide that the owner or operator of a proposed source or modification may demonstrate to the Federal Land Manager that the emissions from such source would have no adverse impact on the air quality related values of such lands (including visibility), notwithstanding that the change in air quality resulting from emissions from such source or modification would cause or contribute to concentrations which would exceed the maximum allowable increases for a Class I area.
+If the Federal land manager concurs with such demonstration and so certifies to the State, the reviewing authority may, provided that the applicable requirements are otherwise met, issue the permit with such emission limitations as may be necessary to assure that emissions of sulfur dioxide, PM2.5.
+PM10, and nitrogen oxides would not exceed the following maximum allowable increases over minor source baseline concentration for such pollutants:

 Pollutant Maximum allowable increase (micrograms per cubic meter)

-PM {2.5} :
+PM 2 5:

 Annual arithmetic mean 4

 24-hr maximum 9

 PM 10 :

 Annual arithmetic mean 17

 24-hr maximum 30

-Sulfur dioxide: Annual arithmetic mean
+Sulfur dioxide:

-20
+Annual arithmetic mean 20

 24-hr maximum 91

 3-hr maximum 325

-Nitrogen dioxide: Annual arithmetic mean 05
+Nitrogen dioxide:

-Annual animetic mean 25
+Annual arithmetic mean 25